gedomech/DevOpsCourseLab/README.md

-# Repository for the DevOps Application Course
+# Repository for the DevOps Tools and Applications Course

 This is my first file.